Frankfurt Airport: The fourth runway

 Plans to build a fourth runway at Frankfurt Airport were underway in 1997, but owing to violent conflicts with the concept Fraport let residents' groups and environmentalists participate in the process to find a mutually acceptable solution.
 In 2000, a task force presented their conclusion which generally approved a new runway, but of shorter length (only 2.8 kilometres compared to the other three 4-kilometre-long runways), which would serve as a landing-only runway for smaller aircraft.
 Additional requirements included improved noise protection arrangements and a strict ban on night flights between 11 pm and 5 am across the whole airport.
 In 2001, Fraport applied for approval to build the new runway, with three possible options.
-The conclusion was that a runway north-west of the airport site would have the least impact on local residents and the surrounding environment.
+The conclusion was that a runway northwest of the airport site would have the least impact on local residents and the surrounding environment.
 The plans were approved by the Hessian government in December 2007, but the requested ban on night flights was lifted because it was argued that an international airport like Frankfurt would need night flights, especially for worldwide freight transport.
 Construction of the new 2800 m long Runway Northwest in the Kelsterbach Forest began in early 2009.

-In 2012, the website Airport Watch reports weekly protests have been occurring at the airport since the opening of a fourth runway a year previously.
+In 2012, the website Airport Watch reported weekly protests had been occurring at the airport since the opening of a fourth runway a year previously.